fastlane-community/fastlane-plugin-validate_app/README.md

 pass it via `FASTLANE_PASSWORD` or `DELIVER_PASSWORD` environment variables.
 Your password will not be printed out to build console log.

-Returns an empty array if build is valid, and an array of error objects if build is invalid
+Returns `nil` if build is valid, and an array of error objects if build is invalid

 ## Example